Leonardo Vonić

-Leonardo Vonić (born 10 July 2003) is a professional footballer who plays as a striker for FC Porto B. Born in Germany, he last played for the Croatia U20s.
+Leonardo Vonić (born 10 July 2003) is a professional footballer who plays as a forward for Primeira Liga club Moreirense on loan from Porto B. Born in Germany, he represented both Germany and Croatia at youth level.

 Club career

 Vonić is a product of the youth academies of TS Ober-Roden, FSV Frankfurt and 1.
 FC Nürnberg.
 In December 2021, he signed a professional contract with Nürnberg and was promoted to their reserves.
 On 25 July 2023, he transferred to the 3.
 Liga side Rot-Weiss Essen on a contract until 2026.
 On 31 January 2025, he transferred to FC Porto on a contract until 2028, and was assigned to their reserves.
 He made the senior FC Porto squad for the 2025 FIFA Club World Cup.

+On 1 September 2026, Vonić was loaned by Moreirense in Primeira Liga.

 International career

 Born in Germany, Vonić is of Croatian descent.
 In 2022, he played one match for the Germany U19s.
 That same year he also later played two matches with the Croatia U20s.